mariobox/mariosanchez.org-metalsmith/src/about.md

 layout: page.html
 ---

 Hi, I'm **Mario Sanchez Carrion**.
-I currently work full time as a product development manager for a large industrial and consumer goods manufacturer, but I also pursue web development and programming as a serious hobby.
+I am a hobbyist web developer and programmer.
 This is a personal site I put together to keep track of what I learn.

 ## Why Code?